Wednesday, May 22, 2024

 Work went out of the window and I went out the door, and headed up to my beloved Carr Naze, here on my doorstep in Filey.
 Chatting with Rich on the phone as I opened the car door, a greyish warbler flew past me, which turned out to be a Garden Warbler - encouraging.
 Back on the phone to Rich, and a flash of red, grey, black and white likewise whizzed past me - Red-backed Shrike, surely?
 A check of the fenceline where it headed and bingo - my first (UK) bird of the spring.

 Game on, or an isolated lucky strike?
-Well, fifteen or so minutes later, and I was sitting on the southern slope of Carr Naze watching not only another two male Red-backed Shrikes (!), but two Bluethroats, simultaneously, all from the same spot; so, yes, it turned out to be the latter.....
+Well, fifteen or so minutes later, and I was sitting on the southern slope of Carr Naze watching not only another three male Red-backed Shrikes (!), but two Bluethroats, simultaneously, all from the same spot; so, yes, it turned out to be the latter.....

 Again, a little context - I've found plenty of Red-backed Shrikes here in Filey over the years, but a notable year would be, well, more than one or two; even more pleasingly, Bluethroat was one of my notable self-found omissions here - despite seeing three or four here, I'd not actually found my own, in twelve years.
 Until today, that is....

-Further patrols of the Northern Coastal Area (Top Scrub, Rocket Pole Field, Long Hedge) revealed a bare minimum of five male Red-backed Shrikes - making them the commonest grounded passerine migrant in the area!
+Further patrols of the Northern Coastal Area (Top Scrub, Rocket Pole Field, Long Hedge) revealed a bare minimum of six male Red-backed Shrikes - making them the commonest grounded passerine migrant in the area!

 Back on Carr Naze, and we (there were now a couple of other birders around) established that the Bluethroat tally was three; dare I say it, but really, just like the old days.... other migrants included Tree Pipit, Spotted Flycatcher, Arctic Tern and an acredula-type Willow Warbler, but it was the shrikes and the 'throats that stole the show.
 What a session!